Flyspeck101/how-to-win-tl/index.md

-how to win tetra league real ways to win
+how to win tetra league real ways to win (do these in order until you win)
 - ddos your opponent's ip
 - steal their laptop
 - blow them up